TUDelft-CITG/MUDE/book/risk-assessment/decision.md

  - knows which advantages and disadvantages each alternative provides, be it in the form of random variables;
  - strives to maximise that advantage (formally called utility).

-The decision-making concept discussed in these lecture notes assumes this model, although decision-making in practice is often different since the above conditions will not be fulfilled.
-There can be multiple decision makers and multiple objectives.
-Also, the decision maker does not know all the alternatives or their outcomes.
-For many practical cases this has led to an extension of the decision model, but not to a fundamental adjustment of the classical model.
+The decision-making concept discussed in these lecture notes assumes this model, although decision-making in practice is often different since the above conditions are often not fulfilled.
+For example, there can be multiple decision makers and multiple objectives, and in reality the decision maker does not know all the alternatives or their outcomes.
+For many practical cases this has led to an extension of the decision model, but not to a fundamental adjustment of the classical model described here.

 Within a decision problem the following characteristics can be distinguished: